Skip to main content

 #

-Before migrating manually, file an issue; this helps the Flutter team improve the automatic migration process.
+If you experience a problem automatically migrating your project to SwiftPM, please file an issue.
 Include the error message and, if possible, include a copy of the following files in your issue:

 • ios/Runner.xcodeproj/project.pbxproj